Atlas-OS/docs/docs/getting-started/post-installation/software/media.md

 ## Groove Music

 Groove Music is a built in music app for Windows 10/11 but Atlas removes it for you when you first install.
 It is available via the Microsoft Store for free.
 It is useful for playing music, whether that be local or online.
 It is a bit more advanced than Windows Media Player.
 There is obviously better choices out there but if you just want an easy to use music software, this is an option.
+Check it out, [Groove Music](ms-windows-store://pdp/?ProductId=9WZDNCRFJ3PT)

 ## VLC Media Player